elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.md

 ```

-## BONUS LAB 2:
-List all the data nodes using hdfs command.
+## BONUS LAB 2: List all the data nodes using hdfs command.
 Hint 1:  Find the right 'sub command' for hdfs.
 Hint 2 : you may lack permissions.
 Try the command with:
 ```
     sudo -u hdfs   the-command
 ```

-## BONUS LAB 3:
+## BONUS LAB 3: Block locations
 Find out which machine has the blocks for a particular file.
 Hint `fsck`
 ```